 In not addressing this lack, Canadian foreign policy has been culpable.
-In its 2005 review of Canada's NDFP, the Canadian Government noted that while the "northern dimension" of Canada's Foreign Policy has rested upon several policy objectives, the ultimate goals being to enhance Canada's leadership role on the world stage, to establish partnerships within and beyond government, and to "engage in ongoing dialogue with Canadians, especially northerners" (Canada Foreign Affairs and International Trade 2000).
+In its 2005 review of Canada's NDFP, the Canadian Government noted that while the "northern dimension" of Canada's Foreign Policy has rested upon several policy objectives, the ultimate goals being: first, to enhance Canada's leadership role on the world stage; second, to establish partnerships within and beyond government; and third, to "engage in ongoing dialogue with Canadians, especially northerners".

-Trans-nationalism and cooperation in the Bering Sea is not a priority for Canadian foreign policy, although Canada retains high rhetorical and strategic interest in maintaining linkages with Russia through its Northern window.
+Transnationalism and cooperation in the Bering Sea is not a priority for Canadian foreign policy, although Canada retains high rhetorical and strategic interest in maintaining linkages with Russia through its Northern window.
 Indeed, this is a more general problem with respect to the Pacific North.
 Canada's Northern Dimension Foreign Policy (NDFP) has been quite limited in building links in this area.
-The Canadian Government itself notes that while there are numerous examples of bilateral initiatives with Russia and other circumpolar countries, all of these in which Canada was involved have only been loosely tied together and their links to Canada's NDFP's objectives have been tenuous (ibid).
+The Canadian Government itself notes that while there are numerous examples of bilateral initiatives with Russia and other circumpolar countries, all of these in which Canada was involved have only been loosely tied together and their links to Canada's NDFP's objectives have been tenuous.

-In other words, if the goal is to broaden the northern dimension beyond a policy which deals almost exclusively with environment, the Canadian Government believes that the appropriate venue is the Arctic Council, a circumpolar institution uniquely placed to address not only environmental challenges faced in the circumpolar region, but to go beyond to face the broader challenges of developing new opportunities and enhancing capacity for trade and economic development, "as well as educational opportunities and employment mobility for Canadian youth and children in the circumpolar North" (ibid).
+In other words, If the goal is to broaden the northern dimension beyond a policy which deals almost exclusively with environment, the Canadian Government believes that the appropriate venue is the Arctic Council, a circumpolar institution uniquely placed to address not only environmental challenges faced in the circumpolar region, but to go beyond to face the broader challenges of developing new opportunities and enhancing capacity for trade and economic development, as well as educational opportunities and employment mobility for Canadian youth and children in the circumpolar North.
 It is in this context that the Pacific Rim becomes a critical component in the Canadian circumpolar North.
-Indeed, the Canadian Government's review of Canada's NDFP observes that with respect to the NDFP, and flights between the two continents with a goal to establish again trade ties.
-The current cooperation is mostly run by indigenous peoples, humanitarian aid and other civil organizations, sub-national governments, and universities.
+Indeed, the Canadian Government's review of Canada's NDFP observes that with respect to the NDFP

 "Russia is not mentioned separately; initiatives with Russia would fall within the bilateral area.
 Economic opportunities and trade are not explicitly included.
 Much activity in this regard may be undertaken by other government departments in the context of the new domestic Northern Strategy.
 Actions deemed relevant to the NDFP related to economic development and trade would be funded either as bilateral initiatives or as multilateral initiatives."
-(Summative Evaluation of the Northern Dimension of Canada's Foreign Policy, May 2005)

-Clearly, beyond the issue of building circumpolar relations through the Arctic Council, is the recognition that Canada's foreign policy within the circumpolar north must also be oriented towards Russia, and requires the potential for "developing and expanding opportunities to assist Russia in addressing its northern challenges through strengthened bilateral activities, and by working with our circumpolar partners in various regional forums and in the European Union" (36).
-These are bilateral issues, according to the FDNP, and in stating it in this way, there is recognition for the development of a separate relationship with Russia and the Eurasian North, independent of the Arctic Council or the U.S. Moreover, there is an explicit understanding that while the "politics" of the Cold War "dictated that the Arctic region be treated as part of a broader strategy of exclusion and confrontation", it is now clear that "the politics of globalization and power diffusion highlight the importance of the circumpolar world as an area for inclusion and cooperation" (ibid).
+Clearly, beyond the issue of building circumpolar relations through the Arctic Council, relations, is the recognition that Canada's foreign policy within the circumpolar north must also oriented towards Russia, and requires the potential for "developing and expanding opportunities to assist Russia in addressing its northern challenges through strengthened bilateral activities, and by working with our circumpolar partners in various regional forums and in the European Union" 39 These are bilateral issues, according to the NDFP, and in stating it in this way, there is recognition for the development of a separate relationship with Russia and the Eurasian North, independent of the Arctic Council or the U.S.A.
+Moreover, there is an explicit understanding that while the "politics" of the Cold War "dictated that the Arctic region be treated as part of a broader strategy of exclusion and confrontation", it is now clear that "the politics of globalization and power diffusion highlight the importance of the circumpolar world as an area for inclusion and cooperation."